vitalii-komenda/railway-service/README.md

         'startEngine'
     ];
 ```
-* In every method in the service use fail or success helper functions that were included from RailwayService
+* In every method in the service use fail or success helper functions
 ```js
     this.sendEmail = function (params) {
         if (!params.email) {